Wildsong/ol-react/README.md

 ### How I publish to npmjs.com

 This will publish the contents of the src/ folder as a new release.
-To install it for use in your own project, use "npm install @map46/ol-react".
+To install it for use in your own project, use "yarn add @map46/ol-react".

 ```bash
 # Save all changes to github